durr1602/gyoza/fulldoc/README.md

 1. **IMPORTANT**: Read the [config documentation](config/README.md) and **edit the main config**.
 If you plan on sending the pipeline to SLURM, make sure you also **edit the technical config file**.

 ### (optional) Prepare environments
 2. (optional) Create all conda environments using: `snakemake --conda-create-envs-only`.
 This step is only required before first use and is always included when running the workflow.
+Unfortunately, at the time of writing, validations will be run even for these command lines.
+This means that you need to fully prepare the workflow before creating all envs.

 ### Check pipeline
-3. (recommended) Perform a dry run using: `snakemake -n`
+3. Perform a dry run using: `snakemake -n`

 This step is strongly recommended.
 It will make sure the prepared workflow does not contain any error and will display the rules (steps) that need to be run in order to reach the specified target(s) (default targets include the dataframe of functional impact scores, which is produced during the very last step of the workflow).
+If you're running the workflow for the first time and you toggled in normalization with growth data, you should see a warning prompting you to edit the generated template file (for more details, go back to step 1).

 ### Run pipeline
 4. Running the workflow with `conda`